-In fact, it's a good idea to look at the landscape within these luxury listings for the type of item you are researching first in order to cross check your item doesn't fit into this category (we can wish!).
+In fact, it's a good idea to look at the landscape within these luxury listings (specially for antique china values) first in order to cross check your item doesn't fit into this category (we can wish!).

 If you have something nice whether collectible or old, but not necessarily the top luxury bracket of antique china values, you need to be looking at the middle tier of auction houses which comprise of the boutique auctioneers, the regional establishments, the online houses and the aggregators (who work in partnership with all of the above).
 This segment, for most of us, is the sweet spot in terms of researching values.

 So we have the top end auction sales listings and the sweet spot in the middle, but what of the popular end?

 This sector of sales listings is extraordinarily useful as it gives a sharply focused overview of antiques and collectibles found in a wide range of estate sales and therefore, by the law of averages, more likely to be found in our own homes.

 My 'go to' platform in this sector is the excellent and beautifully named ETBH.com (which stands for 'Everything But the House').
 Since 2008 they have been going into homes photographing and cataloguing the contents and then auctioning the items individually online to a worldwide audience.
 They are the kings of online estate sales.

 This amounts to quite some database of pricing information.

 this site's past lots database, we can get an overview of more commonly

 seen items and what they sell at an online estate sale for.
 The prices